 Local teams are not just your boots on the ground, but they’re your eyes on and ears too.
 Set up regular conference calls or try to make sure teams or representatives meet face to face as often as they can.

 Empower your local team to make decisions (and let them know that you’ll support them).
 But also make it clear when things need to be escalated to global management.

 A clear line of responsibility will make everyone more confident and empower them to do their job better.

-This is a guest post by social media agency Yomego.
+Steve Richards is MD of social media agency Yomego.